-James Maund, Head of Capital Markets at the Adviser, has served as the lead portfolio manager of the Fund since the Fund's inception.
-Jonathan Shelon, Chief Operating Officer of the Adviser, supports Mr. Maund and Krane's investment team for the Fund and has been a portfolio manager of the Fund since the Fund's inception.
-Luke Oliver, Managing Director and Head of Strategy at the Adviser, has served as a portfolio manager of the Fund since August 1, 2022.
+James Maund, Head of Capital Markets at the Adviser, Luke Oliver, Managing Director of the Adviser, and Anthony Sassine, Senior Strategist of the Adviser, have served as the lead portfolio managers of the Fund since the Fund's inception in September 2022.
+Jonathan Shelon, Chief Operating Officer of the Adviser, supports Krane's investment team for the Fund and also has been a portfolio manager of the Fund since the Fund's inception in September 2022.